yannick-beot-sp/vscode-sailpoint-identitynow/README.md

   * Default value: `%x/exportedObjects`
 * `vscode-sailpoint-identitynow.sP-Config.multipleFiles.filename`: Define the pattern for the SP-Config filename as multiple files for multiple resources.
 It will be concatenated to the export folder.
 These filenames are not confirmed.
   * Default value: `%o/%S.json`
+* `vscode-sailpoint-identitynow.treeView.pagination`: Define the number of roles and access profiles that are displayed in the tree view
+  * Default value: 100

 The pattern defined above use the following tokens:
     * `%u`: User Home Dir